infinite639/RESILIA_1/README.md

 # RESILIA_1
-*An AI powered building maintenance and resilience system"
+"An AI powered building maintenance and resilience system"